How Canada should negotiate with the new Trump administration

 Conflict Avoidance in the light of Weber’s law

 I have a history of conflict avoidance.
 That avoidance tendency germinated in my early childhood.
 My parents weren’t a happy couple.
+Their open conflict played out in me not wanting anything to do with conflict.
 My early avoidance ways got hardwired in my neural circuitry.
 They’ll only die when I do.
-That said, over the years I’ve worked hard on building new, more constructive, habits and circuitry, to manage […]
+That said, over the […]

 Adversarial Collaboration